LucaOddoneSE/EZGas/docs/UI_prototype.md

 Use Cases :

-(Search for a nearby gas station) as FR1
+1- Search for a nearby gas station as FR1

-(Search for the cheapest gas station in a radius set by the user) as FR2
+2- Search for the cheapest gas station in a radius set by the user as FR2

-(Show a map with gas stations and prices) as FR3
+3- Show a map with gas stations and prices as FR3

-(Navigate user to a chosen gas station) as FR4
+4- Navigate user to a chosen gas station as FR4

-(Create an account) as FR5
+5- Create an account as FR5

-(Add a gas station to the list) as FR6
+6- Add a gas station to the list as FR6

-(Report a wrong or missing information) as FR7
+7- Report a wrong or missing information as FR7

-(Define discounts) as FR8
+8- Define discounts as FR8

-(Using discounts) as FR9
+9- Using discounts as FR9

-(Managing user accounts) as FR10
+10- Managing user accounts as FR10

-(Writting review about gas station) as FR11
+11- Writting review about gas station as FR11

-(User Login) as FR12
+12- User Login as FR12

-(User Reset Passoword) as FR13
+13- User Reset Passoword as FR13

-(User Change Passoword) as FR14
+14- User Change Passoword as FR14